 - Fingernails should be cut straight across and slightly rounded to prevent jagged edges

-It’s not rocket science, but it is something that causes a lot of anxiety for parents as they work to keep baby’s nails short and hygienic.
-Using proper tools and technique and following first aid steps if something does go wrong are the best ways to keep baby’s hands healthy.
+It’s not rocket science, but it is something that causes a lot of anxiety for parents as they work to keep their baby’s nails short and hygienic.
+Using proper tools and techniques and following first aid steps if something does go wrong are the best ways to keep the baby’s hands healthy.